emonkak/js-enumerable/README.md

 So you can not use this without transpiring.

 You can use the extension modules instead of this.
-The extension modules add methods to `Enumerable` class.
+The extension modules add the method to `Enumerable` class.

 ```javascript
 import Enumerable from '@emonkak/enumerable';